kupehtci/DOCUMENTATION/AZURE DEVOPS/SonarQube integration.md

 # SonarQube publishing

-Once a SonarQube analysis has been completed, you can publish the results of the quality gate into the Azure DevOps pipeline, by using the following task:
+Once a SonarQube analysis has been completed, you can publish the results of the quality gate into the Azure DevOps pipeline, by using the `SonarQubePublish` task:

 ```yaml
 - task: SonarQubePublish@7